kapulkin/aisuite/examples/chat-ui/README.md

 # Chat UI

 This is a simple chat UI built using Streamlit.
-It uses the `aisuite` library to power the chat.
+It uses the `aisuite_async` library to power the chat.

 You will need to install streamlit to run this example.